What Fertilizer Is High In Nitrogen? (14 Natural Nitrogen Sources)

 It is difficult to find bat guano on your own, so you will probably need to buy it from a store or online.

-One caution is that bat guano has a low pH (that is, it is very acidic).
-So it should be used with caution to avoid burning your plants with a sudden change in pH.
+One caution is that bat guano has a low pH.
+Since it’s so acidic, always use bat guano with caution to avoid burning your plants with a sudden change in pH.
+Bat guano can be directly applied in soils with high pH, or mix it into your compost pile to dilute the acidity.

-Here is a fun fact for you: bat guano that accumulates over many years can eventually provide a source of rock phosphate once the excrement hardens into layers of rock!
+Here is a fun fact for you: bat guano that accumulates over many years can eventually provide a source of phosphorus-rich rock phosphate once the excrement hardens into layers of rock!

 Bat guano also contains 4% to 8.6% phosphorus and 1.5% potassium by weight, making it a great all-around fertilizer that provides plenty of each nutrient.